MIPS Floating Point Architecture using PCSPIM

 bc1t LOOP # if (comp == 1) go to LOOP

-Note that the first instruction can use any of the three possible comparisons (eq, lt, le) and can compare.
-Also, the name of the branch instruction is the abbreviation of “branch if the condition code of coprocessor1 is true” where true means set to 1.
+The first instruction can use any of the three possible comparisons (eq, lt, le) and can compare any two floating-point registers.
+The name of the branch instruction is an abbreviation for “branch if the condition code of Coprocessor 1 is true,” where true means the condition code is set to 1.

-Recall that the familiar set-if instructions use a programmer-specified register to store the result of the comparison.
-But since the result is either 0 or 1, one bit suffices to store the result.
+Please note that the familiar set-if instructions store the result of the comparison in a programmer-specified register, whereas floating-point branches only require one bit to store the result (0 or 1).
 The branch instruction then uses the result produced by the previous instruction to decide what to do next.

 .data